 As a regional theatre, Cardinal Stage programs a range of material to compliment the diverse interests of Bloomington, Indiana and the surrounding region.
 Cardinal Stage shows are critically praised and popular with audiences throughout South-Central Indiana.
-In ten years, Cardinal Stage has grown into the largest arts organization in Bloomington.
-Cardinal Stage currently has five full-time staff members and dozens of actors, designers, and technical crew members each season.
+Over the years, Cardinal Stage has grown into the largest arts organization in Bloomington, creating opportunities for dozens of actors, designers, and technical crew members each season.

 - January 2006, Cardinal Stage launches with a celebrated production of Thornton Wilder’s Our Town at the Buskirk-Chumley Theater.